 Detroit Tigers vs. Minnesota Twins

-The Detroit Tigers and the Minnesota Twins meet on Friday for game two of their series in Detroit.
-The Tigers are -240 favorites over the Twins with an over/under run total set at 9.
+First place meets last place in the American League Central as the Detroit Tigers host the Minnesota Twins on Friday.
+The Tigers are -150 favorites over the Twins with an over/under run total set at 9.5.